Avery009/SANLP/README.md

 This program is dedicated to the initiative of Samantha Unrau with a shout out as well to Candice Christiansen.

-I am going to be using a local installation of the spaCy library (spacy.io) to set this up.
+I am going to be using a local installation of the spaCy library (spacy.io) or GPT-3, depending on use case approval, to set this up.
 To download the same configuration that I will be using you can use something like what is modeled on the spaCy download page:

 python3 -m venv .env